 28. Side Swept Two Block Hairstyle

-Styling your hair so that it is side swept shifts the focus to one side of the face.
+Styling your hair, so it is side swept shifts the focus to one side of the face.
 This can be incredibly flattering and a great way to draw attention to your facial features.
 The same concept can be applied to your two block haircut but with a less dramatic finish, opting for a subtle parting that is versatile and stylish.
 It can draw the eye to your hair and face.
 Try this hairstyle on naturally textured hair for a slightly messy and deliberately undone finish for the best results.

 29. Tousled Two Block Medium Length Hair